SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-windows.md

 We currently do not build FIPS binary for Windows.

-Refer to [BoringCrypto and FIPS compliance](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/fips.md) in our repository for more detauls.
+Refer to [BoringCrypto and FIPS compliance](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/fips.md) in our repository for more details.

 ### Uninstall